shivannis/xandr-docs-public/xandr-docs/articles/monetize/birthday-cookies.md

 The first time a user without one of our cookie visits a website where we serve ads, we set a cookie.
-We also add that user to the "Xandr Birthday Cookie" segment.
+We also add that user to the "Microsoft Advertising Birthday Cookie" segment.
 This segment appears in Monetize as "cookie_birthday
 (shared)" and its segment ID is 1.